• Skip to main content

 In 2020, nearly 40 million Americans lived in food-insecure households.
 With food prices rising across the country, food insecurity is only set to worsen, disproportionately affecting minority populations.
 How can people help?

-topics covered: American Culture and History, Communication, Current Events, Food and Nutrition, Poverty and Wealth Inequality, Social Work, Societal Issues, Sociology
+topics covered: American Culture and History, Communication, Current Events, Food and Nutrition, Parenting, Poverty and Wealth Inequality, Social Work, Societal Issues, Sociology

 ListenThe Landscape of Food Insecurity as Food Prices Continue to Soar